Cyfrin/withdrawable-oft-adapter/README.md

 - The owners of this codebase essentially have the power to rug users on all destination chains at any time if they choose to do so.
 - Understand that when you migrate, you should [clear](https://docs.layerzero.network/v2/developers/evm/troubleshooting/debugging-messages#clearing-message) any messages that have not been delivered yet.
 - This codebase is not compatible with rebasing tokens.
+- If you use the adapter with OFT tokens and disable the source and destination chains, in order to "restart" with OFT functionality, you'd need to deploy a new adapter for your token, and then you'd need to wrap the OFT tokens in mint and burn adapters (not in this repo).
+- This pacakge is meant to be deployed when you already have a token on a main chain, but do not have tokens on any other chains other than your tokens home base.
+If you already have tokens on multiple chains, you will need a custom `MintBurnOFTAdapter` as well, which is not in this repo.
+- If you wish to use any functionality outside of this repo, it is recommended you use a proxy instead.
+Using either this repo or a proxy **will mean there are strong centralization vectors on your token.** This is a blessing and a curse, if your team is compromised or you make a mistake you can do a lot of damage to token holders.